 (D) Nonpayment by drawee of any instrument tendered by the applicant as payment of a license fee.

-(b) Whenever a license is suspended or revoked or expires, the licensee must remove the license from display and remove all department-issued labels from equipment used for work under the license.
-Within 14 days after suspension or revocation, the licensee must surrender the suspended or revoked license and certify in writing to the department that all department-issued labels have been removed from all equipment.
+(b) Whenever a license is suspended or revoked or expires, the licensee must remove the license from display and remove all DEQ-issued labels from equipment used for work under the license.
+Within 14 days after suspension or revocation, the licensee must surrender the suspended or revoked license and certify in writing to DEQ that all DEQ-issued labels have been removed from all equipment.

 (c) A sewage disposal service business may not be considered for re-licensure for a period of at least 1 year after revocation of its license.